Portmane/Ocean/README.md

 * Tasks

 ### Frameworks
-In Frameworks package you will find simple compilations and use of the specified framework as well as its chips.
+In Frameworks module you will find simple compilations and use of the specified framework as well as its chips.

 ### JavaClasses
 Consist of explanation of Java API classes, interfaces, etc.